 In closing, it must be said that many sufferers keep these feelings to themselves.
 It is often quite helpful to disclose how you feel to a health professional, such as your GP, who will reassure you, or talk to fellow sufferers.
 This obviously is where No Panic comes into its own, so please use your contacts within our organisation to share some of your feelings and experiences.

 Professor Kevin Gournay is an Emeritus Professor at the Institute of Psychiatry.
-He has more than 35 years of experience and is the author of more than 130 articles and books.
-He is based in Cheshunt Hertfordshire.
+He has more than 40 years of experience, is the author of more than 130 articles/books and is the president & Co-founder of No Panic.

 How can No Panic help?